Chapel Music: Bridge Records

 The subsidiary label Bridge Records (Note: Not to be confused with the American classical music record label Bridge Records.) was started in 1970, formed to differentiate music specifically designed for "Sabbath listening", which would continue to be released on the Chapel imprint, and other types of music appropriate for Christian listening, but not necessarily to the taste of all Adventists.

 Output

 Chapel issued numerous recordings by artists that had become popular through the Adventist mass-communication ministries.
 Among the best selling records issued by Chapel were albums issued by the Heritage Singers.
 So popular was this group that the imprint issued special pink labels for them.
 Additionally, the label issued recordings by artists who had sent audition tapes, often providing promising artists with production support.
 The label has produced albums of standard hymns, Southern gospel, Inspirational music, country, instrumental, classical, and folk, among other religious genres.

-Chapel produced a series of 10" 78rpm children's recordings by the likes of Elman Folkenberg, The Temple Trio, The King's Heralds, and most significantly Eric B. Hare and Arthur S. Maxwell.
-These recordings were also issued as 7" 33 rpm phonograph records, and many of them were transferred to digital format.
+Chapel produced a series of 10-inch 78 rpm children's recordings by the likes of Elman Folkenberg, The Temple Trio, The King's Heralds, and most significantly Eric B. Hare and Arthur S. Maxwell.
+These recordings were also issued as 7-inch 33 rpm phonograph records, and many of them were transferred to digital format.